codeforanchorage/2015-Strategic-Plan/README.md

 - Facilitate technology projects by community organizations.

 ####With government partners
-- Improve government perception of civic technology, and of Code for Sacramento.
+- Improve government perception of civic technology, and of Code for Anchorage.
 - Create a sustainable civic technology product lifecycle.
-- Creat a memorandum of understanding with local government partners (i.e. SACOG, West Sacramento, Sacramento)
-	- Including a security policy -- what conditions do we need to meet?

 ####With regional brigades
 - Reduce redundancy.